GuacamoleKoala/EuropeanaTeapots/Manual/Readme.md

 # INFO ON FOLDER 'MANUAL'

+This folder contains a manual of how to reproduce this (or a similar) project.
+In four chapter I explain different aspects, techniques, software, and so on.

 **Chapter 1**: ManualEuropeanaTeapot_Chapter1_API.ipynb

 The first chapter handles on how to retrieve metadata through Europeana API